All thirty-two of your teeth are there to work together. They help you speak, chew, smile, and provide your facial definition.

 - The second you take your dentures out, you start to lose bone, and you’ll never stop losing bone unless you have healthy teeth or an implant.

+Still need convincing?
+Check out the top 10 problems for older patients with dentures.
 The one time that denture would be appropriate would be if you don’t have any teeth left or all your teeth have been extracted, and you don’t have the finances to afford an implant.
 After all, a denture is better than nothing.

 Don’t go on a denture because you want to look better.
 For the rest of your life, you’re going to struggle with your face falling in.
 If you haven’t exhausted every resource possible, don’t let a doctor convince you that a denture is the best option.